you’re offended by my disrespectful treatment of religion, please

 Greed, particularly excessive greed, where wealthy people take things from people who need them, seems like not such a great idea in a world ordered by spiritual principles.
 Today, we have a small wealthy class which hires people to manage their wealth and is invested in diversified holdings.
 To get those managers to show constraint in their stewardship of money which belongs to others isn’t a simple task.
 The only ethical thing right now is to maximize return-on-investment for ones clients.
 This needs to change and it won’t be easy.

-A state of semi-permanent warfare apparently is the best way to maximize profits and so the clear directive is more of the same.
+A state of semi-permanent localized warfare apparently is the best way to maximize profits and so the clear directive using profit as the most important criterion is more of the same.
 In the long run, however, we all know this won’t work.
 The violence always returns sooner or later and one’s holdings end up in rubble along with the rest of the country.
 We investors and stockholders must use more spiritual criteria in directing the use of our monies.
 To do this, the rules must change.
 Owners must be held responsible for how their monies are used.
 The corporate structure shouldn’t shield them or their managers from liability.
 We need to scale back the size and diversity of stock holdings and eliminate the loopholes which allow unlimited profiteering without any personal liability.

 Only when each of us is responsible for how our money is used will we start to have a system with checks and balances and where we cannot blindly take without looking at the results of our choices.
 Corporate capitalism and mutual funds open huge loopholes where owners aren’t responsible for the companies they own.
 This hasn’t worked, isn’t working and isn’t going to work.